 Using – How we do things around here – to develop your team

-In your work with teams, you have heard the term start with why.
-This – why am I here? or why are you here or why does this team exist? – is often the first step in team performance and leadership.
+You have heard the term start with why in your work with teams.
+This – why am I here?
+Why are you here, or why does this team exist? – is often the first step in team performance and leadership.

-In the – 7 Steps to high performing teams workshop – you will see the Drexler/Sibbet team performance model, which I share as a map for teams.
+In the – 7 Steps to high performing teams workshop – you will see the Drexler/Sibbet team performance model, which I share as a team map.
 The term map is used purposely, as opposed to model.
 To create a model or linear process of human behavior or actions within a team(s) is impossible.

-People, teams, and leadership are complex and how they interact changes based on multiple factors when you view your team and consider your territory plus environment (current condition) you can think of it as a map.
+People, teams, and leadership are complex.
+How they interact changes based on multiple factors; when you view your team and consider your territory plus environment (current condition), you can think of it as a map.
 A map gives you an idea of where you are and shares ideas of where to go next.

 The team performance model does start with why … then works through several check-points on the map to give you knowledge of where you are and where you are stuck or may progress: